spidermunkey/icons/README.md

 [TODO]
 -- fix upload function

--- fix add to collection/create collection functions -- color editor works but setting default colors doesn't -- create new user flow
+-- fix add to collection/create collection functions

+-- color editor works but setting default colors doesn't

+-- create new user flow

+[SIDENOTE]
+if your reading this.
+I have no idea what i'm doing, i just know it works on my machine... venture futher if you dare.